waffleio/waffle.io-takeout/INSTALL.md

 Make sure the Homepage URL and Authorization Callback match the URL for your Waffle Takeout installation.

-For GitHub Enterprise Config when installing Waffle Takeout, make sure to prepend "https://" to field asking for GitHub Enterprise Host
+When configuring your GitHub Enterprise url on the admin settings page, make sure to include the protocol ("https://") in the url.

 ## Installation